 - Expanded jurisdiction to include entire gambling sector beyond just casinos and

 Compliance Made Easy

-Opus can help you comply with these regulations with both our Data Solutions and Services that that facilitate the cross-referencing and mapping of entity data to help verify the identity of customers and beneficial owners.
+Opus can help you comply with these regulations with both our Data Solutions that facilitate the cross-referencing and mapping of entity data to help verify the identity of customers and beneficial owners.
 And Clarity KYC solutions, our online workflow and surveillance tools for KYC/AML compliance.